anushkarao5/BrainTumorDetectionCNN/README.md

   <img src="Images/PvRGlioma.png" alt="Image Alt Text" width="700px" height="auto">
 </p>

 - Our simple CNN has the highest recall (96.5%) with EffB0 following shortly after (95.1%).
-While the CNN has around 1.5% higher recall it has around 5% lower precision than the EffB0 model.
+While the CNN has around 1.5% higher recall, it has 5% lower precision than the EffB0 model.
 - ResNet50 has 87.5% recall.
-While this number may be high, we must consider it in terms of our problem domain.
-Of every 100 patients with gliomas, 12.5 percent are not detected.
-That is a costly mistake.
+While this number may seem high, we must consider it in terms of our problem domain: For every 100 patients with gliomas, 12.5 percent are not detected.
+That is a costly mistake!
 - Inception Net is by far our poorest classifier, with a recall of less than 80%.
-- Ranked from best to worst: CNN, EffB0,ResNet50, IV3
+- Ranked from best to worst: CNN, EffB0, ResNet50, IV3

 **Meningiomas**